 Shedding water weight has become easier with a steam bath!
-Moreover, there are many benefits of a steam bath for weight loss.
+And while many ask if a sauna is good for losing belly fat, there are many benefits of a steam bath for weight loss.

 But no, a steam bath is not a sauna.
 Sauna is a dry session while a steam bath is wet.
-But both can aid inch loss and make you feel relaxed and pampered (1).
+Both can, however, aid weight loss, promote relaxation and make you feel pampered (1).

 How good is a steam bath for weight loss?
 How does it aid weight loss?
 How long should the session last?
 Get all your questions answered in this post.
 Continue reading.